dimagi/commcare-hq/corehq/motech/README.md

 Framework
 ---------

-MOTECH is designed to enable multiple types of integrations:
+MOTECH is designed to enable multiple types of integration:

-* Simple transactional integration where a single action triggers one or more atomic integrations with third-party systems in either direction.
+* Simple transactional integration where a single action triggers one or more atomic messages with third-party systems in either direction.
 An example is importing OpenMRS patients into CommCare.
 * Complex transactional integration where a single action requires multiple API calls to complete the integration.
 An example is a single registration form in CommCare generating a patient and encounter in OpenMRS.
 * Aggregate data integration where multiple actions in CommCare are aggregated and the result is pushed to a third-party system.
 An example is CommCare tranactional data being aggregated into a [Data Source](../apps/userreports/README.md) and being pushed to DHIS2 as aggregate data.

 Current Integrations
 --------------------

-MOTECH Development has prioritized the integrations most commonly requested by our community, chief among them are:

-* Custom trigger based on integrations
+MOTECH currently allows for the following integrations:

+* Standard trigger-based integration which forwards all CommCare Case, Form or Application data to any third-party endpoint.
+This requires no code, and is easily configured through a UI.
+* Custom trigger-based integrations sending custom payloads to any third-party endpoint.
+Triggers and Payloads are defined in code.
 * DHIS2
 * OpenMRS

 Repeaters
 ---------

-Repeaters allow integrators to send data from CommCare, formatted as JSON or XML, and send it as an authenticated user to a third-party system over HTTP(S).
+Repeaters allow integrators to send data from CommCare and send it as an authenticated user to third-party systems over HTTP or HTTPS.

+MOTECH ships with a suite of **standard repeaters** which can be enabled through the MOTECH management dashboard.
+These send all case, form, or application data to any third-party endpoint.
+The payload for these is sent whenever a change is detected.
+The schema is [predefined](https://confluence.dimagi.com/pages/viewpage.action?pageId=12224128) and can be sent as either `XML` or `JSON`.

+**Custom repeaters** are defined in code, and subclass any of the `BaseRepeater` classes.
+They allow the developer to create custom payloads that can compile data from multiple sources and be sent in any format, including `JSON`, `XML` and `SOAP`.
+Custom triggers for when to send this data are also defined in code.
+These trigger methods are run whenever the model in question (`case`, `form`, or `application`) is changed.

+All repeaters are hooked into the **MOTECH management dashboard**.
+This allows project managers to create and delete specific repeater instances, and contains tools to audit and debug sent, queued and cancelled messages.

 DHIS2 Module
 ------------